luminartech/dev-tools/README.md

 ### `check-non-existing-and-duplicate-excludes`

 Check for non existing and duplicate paths in `.pre-commit-config.yaml`.

 Background: In a big codebase, the exclude lists can be quite long and it's easy to make a typo or forget to remove an entry when it's no longer needed.
-If you run this hook with `--verbose` it will also print the number of excluded files for each hook.
+This hook helps you to maintain a clean and up to date exclude list.

+### `print-pre-commit-metrics`

+Count the number of excludes in `.pre-commit-config.yaml` and print them in json format.

+On large projects this can help to collect metrics over time for how many files are excluded from pre-commit.

 ### `sync-vscode-config`